arpan7sarkar/ticket-reservation/README.md

-# Barasat Rail-Mate 🚆
+# Rail Mate 🚆

 **Seamless Train Travel Starts Here.
 Your Ultimate Digital Ticketing Companion.**

-Barasat Rail-Mate is a modern, responsive Progressive Web App (PWA) built with Python and Django, designed to revolutionize the local train ticketing experience.
+ Rail-Mate is a modern, responsive Progressive Web App (PWA) built with Python and Django, designed to revolutionize the local train ticketing experience.
 Say goodbye to long queues and confusing interfaces.
 With Rail-Mate, you get a beautiful, fast, and straightforward way to book your train tickets from anywhere, at any time.

 <!-- ![Barasat Rail-Mate Showcase](https://i.imgur.com/example.png)
 *(Image not available, replace with a screenshot of your app)* -->